 Owning a vehicle certainly comes with a host of responsibilities.
 Not only do you have to make sure that you follow the laws on the road, but you also have to follow the laws regarding proper insurance.
-Auto Insurance is a requirement if you own and drive a car.
+Personal Auto Insurance is a requirement if you own and drive a car.

-Car wrecks are expensive, and adequate insurance helps alleviate some of the costs associated with damage to the car or physical injuries that you or someone else may experience.
+Car wrecks are expensive, and adequate insurance helps alleviate some costs associated with damage to the car or physical injuries that you or someone else may experience.
 Keep in mind, the amount of coverage required for your car may vary based on where you live or the type of loan you have on your vehicle.

 Personal Auto Insurance Coverage

 Personal Auto Insurance coverage is not optional.
 You must have Auto Insurance if you drive a vehicle.
 Whether you have purchased, borrowed, or leased a car–there should always be insurance on that vehicle to help protect you financially in the event of an accident, theft, weather, or vandalism.